 - a ceramic and sculpture studio equipped with potter's wheels, kilns, modeling tools, hand tools, and power tools;

-- private studio areas for art majors (art majors have access to the studio facilities where they work or study in comfort and privacy);
+- private studio areas for art majors to work or study in comfort and privacy;

 - the Applebee Gallery, offering professional art exhibitions each month.